msamue/cpp-projects/README.md

 # D2R - DNA to RNA
-A simple program that transcribes short DNA sequences to its RNA equivalent.
+A simple program that transcribes short DNA sequences to RNA.
+To run, simply run the D2R.exe file